jp1995/kappa-launcher/README.md

 ## Instructions
 The binary is named ```kpl```

 On first launch the script creates a configuration file in .config/kpl.
 You must then edit this file with your [Twitch OAuth token](https://twitchapps.com/tmi/).
-If you wish, you can also change the PLAYER and CHAT options here.
+If you wish, you can also change the STREAM, CHAT and PLAYER options here.

 Once you have done this, simply run the script again.